-In addition, both cannabidiol in combination with clobazam and the appropriate comparator therapy are administered as adjunctive therapy to an anti-epileptic medication in the present therapeutic indication.
+In the present therapeutic indication, both cannabidiol and the appropriate comparator therapy are administered as adjunctive therapy to an anti-epileptic medication.
 The annual treatment costs are shown for the individual active ingredients administered as part of an adjunctive therapy and not for possible combinations.